abrasive/shairport/README.md

 - `--with-alsa` for the ALSA audio back end.
 This is required.
 - `--with-avahi` or `--with-tinysvcmdns` for mdns support.
-- `--with-openssl`  or `--with-polarssl` for encryption and related utilities.
+- `--with-ssl=openssl`  or `--with-ssl=polarssl` for encryption and related utilities using either OpenSSL or PolarSSL.
 - `--with-soxr` for libsoxr-based resampling.
-- `--with-localstatedir` for specifying where files, such as the PID file, should be stored.
-The 'local state directory', where files can be written by Shairport Sync at runtime, is normally chosen automatically.
-You can choose a different directory with this option.
-The directory must be writable and must contain a subdirectory called `run`.
-For example, if you used the option `--with-localstatedir=/var`, then Shairport Sync expects a directory with the path name `/var/run`.
+- `--with-piddir` for specifying where the PID file should be stored.
+This directory is normally chosen automatically.
+The directory must be writable.
 If you use this option, you may have to edit the init script to search for the PID file in your new location.

 Here is an example:

-`$ ./configure --with-alsa --with-avahi --with-openssl --with-soxr`
+`$ ./configure --with-alsa --with-avahi --with-ssl=openssl --with-soxr`

 `$ make`